child's face in profile looking at the photograph

 Precious stones

-Wait until you visit the reconstructed traditional three-room family apartment at the Montagnard Museum.
+Think your studio apartment for two feels small?
+Wait until you step inside the traditional three-room family home reconstructed at the Montagnard Museum.

-• A single window faces the valley to lose as little heat as possible – high energy efficiency ahead of its time.
+• Only one window faced the valley, designed to lose as little heat as possible — energy efficiency before its time.

-• Because a lame cow is a mountain of worries, each one had its own "hoof bag."
+• Because a lame cow was a mountain of trouble, each one had its own “hoof kit.”

-• A wooden bucket with a metal handle, as practical for carrying milk as it is for the monthly shower.
+• A wooden bucket with a metal handle was just as handy for carrying milk as for the once-a-month wash.

 Bonus!
-Temporary exhibition until May 16, 2026: "Cable Car and Company" (photos, documents, and previously unpublished accounts of the 90-year history of the Bellevue cable car in Les Houches).
+Temporary exhibition until 16 May 2026: “Cable Car and Company” — photos, documents and never-before-seen stories from the 90 year history of the Bellevue cable car in Les Houches.

 School holidays only: Tuesday-Sunday / 2-6 pm